joaks1/PyMsBayes/doc/source/tutorials/background.rst

    An illustration of a Monte Carlo rejection sampler.

-This animation begins with a blue dot representing the values of the three summary statistics plotted in three dimensions.
+This animation begins with a blue dot representing the values of the three summary statistics calculated from the observed sequence alignments.
 Next, a grey sphere illustrates the "good enough" zone.
-Then, we see black points accumulate, which represent the values of the three summary statistics calculated from datasets simulated under sets of parameter values drawn randomly from the prior.
+Then, we see black points accumulate, which represent the values of the three summary statistics calculated from datasets that were simulated under sets of parameter values drawn randomly from the prior.
 Lastly, we see the retained sample of points that fell within our "good enough" zone; this is our sample from the approximate posterior.